GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 A potentially improved strategy is to sample more scenarios at higher magnitudes, which are more likely to generate larger waves.
 We can do this by adjusting `samples_per_Mw`.
 Many approaches could be tried - here we linearly vary the number of scenarios from 6 at Mw 7.2, up to 18 at Mw 9.6.
-Note that on average this leads to the same number of scenarios as the previous approach.
+On average this leads to the same number of scenarios as the previous approach.

 ```r
 # Make the random scenarios